xietanu/Picotron-Wiki/picotron_api/functions/mouse/main.md

 ## Overview

-`mouse` is used to get and set the positioning of the cursor.
+`mouse` is used to get and set the positioning of the cursor relative to the window.

 Source: [source.lua](source.lua)